 Where: Fair Park, 1300 Robert B. Cullum Blvd., Dallas, TX.

-Beginning at 10 a.m. with the Children’s Parade and ending with an unforgettable fireworks finale, Independence Fest 2013 will also host performances by Breaking Southwest and The Walton Stout Band, a vintage car show presented by Time Machine Car Shows, a showcase of our local businesses, and a free Kid’s Zone, presented by Raising Cane’s, complete with bounce houses, games for all ages, and more.
+Independence Fest 2014 will also host performances by other musical groups including Back in Black and Breaking Southwest; plus a vintage car show presented by Time Machine Car Shows, a showcase of our local businesses, food and drinks for the whole family, and a completely free Kid's Zone complete with bounce houses, face painting, and more.

 Where: Bakersfield Park, 1201 Duncan Lane, Flower Mound, TX